exochaindev/ice-card/docs/notes.md

          - Continue sening out notes
          - Confirmation
          - Info deleted, sent, etc.
-- Delete card on first scan
+   - = Capabilities
-- Note field
+- Email when secured card is invalidated
 - Back side should be limited to Primary and Alternative contact + phone number
    - Note: for more information
 - PACPACE